-Please check that IPv4 tunnel and IPv6 tunnel aren't both set to No.
+Please check that Tunnel IPV4 and Tunnel IPV6 aren't both set to No.

-Tunnel IPv6
+Tunnel IPV6

 Defines the VPN Client's behavior when it receives an IPv6 configuration from the gateway:

 - Auto: Accepts the information sent by the gateway - Yes: Checks whether the information sent by the gateway matches the configured behavior.
 If this is not the case, a warning message is displayed in the Console and the tunnel is not established. - No: Ignores